NicholasJYee/label_studio_private/README.md

 - Podman/Docker: container is isolated from the host
 - Local Storage: all data remains on the host machine
 - Disabled Exports: bulk download functionality is disabled
-- TLS Encryption: all traffic is encrypted from the client to the container’s NGINX proxy
+- TLS Encryption: all traffic is encrypted from the client to the container's NGINX proxy

 ### File Storage